340 Degrees Fahrenheit To Celsius

 Where:

 This formula is derived from the relationship between the freezing and boiling points of water in both scales.
-Water freezes at 0°C and boils at 100°C on the Celsius scale, while it freezes at 32°F and boils at 212°F on the Fahrenheit scale.
+That said, water freezes at 0°C and boils at 100°C on the Celsius scale, while it freezes at 32°F and boils at 212°F on the Fahrenheit scale.
 The formula accounts for this difference in reference points.

 Converting 340°F to Celsius: A Step-by-Step Calculation